 How would you feel if someone spoke about your best friend the way you may often be talking to or about yourself?
 I think you’d be pretty pissed and give them a good what-for!
 (I’ve never really known what that means exactly, but I find it to be a delicious turn-of-phrase!).

 I think it’s great to receive a gentle reminder every now and then to treat yourself with the same kindness and compassion you often reserve for others.
-So without further ado, here she is: Ferociously Feminine Bodies!
+So without further ado, here it is!

 “Oh,” she replied.
 “I think about mine all the time.
 And I don’t know how to stop.”